idavis/idavis.github.io/_posts/2019-07-16-jetson-containers-introduction.md

 The default experience for work with Jetson products is to download the SDK Manager and use it to download components and flash your device.
 This is great for a "10 minutes to wow" demo but it isn't useful when productionizing the platform.

+Note: If you plan to build the images on the Jetson devices, the eMMCs will not be large enough.
+Secondary storage such as SATA HDDs, NVME M.2 drives, or PCIe riser cards for SATA/NVME drives will need to be used.
+You cannot use USB based storage drives as they are not mounted early enough and are too slow.

 # Building L4T Base Layers

 An OCI compatible image which will run in a container on a Jetson device is built upon layers: